OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.10/outlook-requirement-set-1.10.md

 ## What's new in 1.10?

-Requirement set 1.10 includes all of the features of [Requirement set 1.9](../requirement-set-1.9/outlook-requirement-set-1.9.md).
+Requirement set 1.10 includes all of the features of [requirement set 1.9](../requirement-set-1.9/outlook-requirement-set-1.9.md).
 It added the following features.

 - Added new APIs for [event-based activation](../../../outlook/autolaunch.md) and mail signature features.
 - Added ability to include a custom action on a notification message.